EVERGi/predict-then-schedule-university-activities/README.md

 conda install pygmo==2.16.0
 ```

-The modified Optim_eval needs to be compiled, to do this execute the following commands:
+The objective function for the schedule written by the organiser of the competition needs to be build with Maven before executing the shedule optimisation:

 ```shell
 cd optimise/Optim_eval/
 mvn package
 ```

-Java also needs to be intalled to execute the build jar files in the command line.
+Java needs to be intalled to execute the built jar files in the command line.

 ## Forecast generation

-The forecasting code has been tested successfully on MacOs with python version 3.8
+The forecasting code has been tested successfully on MacOs and Linux with python version 3.8

-The forecast is generated when running execute.py script from the forecast directory.
+The forecast is generated when running [execute.py](forecast/execute.py) script from the forecast directory.
 First a preprocessing script is run, which takes about a minute.
 Further, the scripts for producing forecast for solar and building time series are executed in succession.
 An estimate for the running time should be about an hour.